DylanMoss1/Part-II-Dissertation-Template/README.md

 - The `prooftree.sty` and `tombstone.sty` files are custom LaTeX packages I used.
 These can be removed once you remove the LaTeX code dependent on them.
 - My `preamble.sty` contains lots of extra packages.
 If you remove the contents of all chapter and appendices files, this file can be replaced with `minimal_preamble.sty`.

-Feel free to reuse any LaTeX code found in this project, although be warned it is a little hacky at times.
+Feel free to reuse any LaTeX code in this project, although be warned that it is a little hacky at times.

 Enjoy,
 Dylan :P